-" If the brake disc thickness is less than the specified value:
+- " If the brake disc thickness is less than the specified value.

+- Change the front brake disc. 🔌

-- Change the brake discs. - Check the front and rear brake discs for damage, cracking, and deformation. - " If the brake disc shows signs of damage, cracking, or deformation: - Change the brake discs. 🔦
+- Change the rear brake disc. 🔌

+- Check the front and rear brake discs for damage, cracking, and deformation.

+- " If the brake disc exhibits damage, cracking, or deformation:

+- Change the front brake disc. 🔌

+- Change the rear brake disc. 🔧